-Notice there in no interfacing in my garment.
+Notice there is no interfacing in my garment.
 This is because I wanted to keep the softness in the fabric.
-Since I have self lined the top, interface will not be required to have any more bulk.
-If you are planning to wear this garment as a cocktail dress then perhaps you wan to use a very delicate fusible interfacing.
+Since I have self-lined the top, interfacing will not be required to have any more bulk.
+If you are planning to wear this garment as a cocktail dress then perhaps you want to use a very delicate fusible interfacing.

 Top stitch the cups 1/8″ on either side of the center seam, this will help the seams lay flat once when the garment is completed and will add a decorative stitch if you are using a solid color.